girdeux31/easyPhysi/README.md

 Statement: A ball falls from a roof located 10 m high, forming a 30º angle with the horizontal, with a speed of 2 m/s.
 Calculate:

 a) At what distance from the wall does it hit the ground?

 b) The speed it has when it reaches the ground (disregard air friction).

 ```
+from pyphysics.drivers.body import Body
+from pyphysics.drivers.universe import Universe
+from pyphysics.utils import magnitude

 alpha = math.radians(-30)
 g = (0.0, -9.81)
 p0 = (0.0, 10.0)